OmniJet-${\alpha}_C$: Learning point cloud calorimeter simulations using generative transformers: Results

 \subsection{Token quality}

 We first investigate the encoding and decoding capabilities of the VQ-VAE.
-To judge the effect of the tokenization and potential loss of information, we compare the original showers with the reconstructed showers on hit-level.
+To judge the effect of the tokenization and potential loss of information, we compare the individual hits in the original showers with the corresponding hits in the reconstructed showers.
 A perfect reconstruction would yield a Dirac delta function for the difference between reconstructed and original values for each feature.
-However, as shown in Fig.~\ref{fig:reconstruction}, while the distributions surrounding the center are indeed narrow, they do have some spread.
+However, as shown in Figure~\ref{fig:reconstruction}, while the distributions surrounding the center are indeed narrow, they do have some spread.
 A codebook size of 65\,536 shows a narrower resolution distribution than a codebook size of 8\,192.
 In particular, the reconstruction of $z$ for the latter has a larger spread of $\sigma_{\text{8\,192}}^{\text{$z$}} = 0.66$~layers compared to $\sigma_{\text{65\,536}}^{\text{$z$}} = 0.4$~layers with the larger codebook size.
 For the energy, the respective spread values are $\sigma_{\text{8\,192}}^{\text{energy}} = 0.11$\,MeV and $\sigma_{\text{65\,536}}^{\text{energy}} = 0.07$\,MeV.
 Furthermore, the reconstructed~$z$ distribution demonstrates a broader spread and a more complex reconstruction relative to the transverse coordinates $x$ and $y$, which exhibit similar and narrower distributions.
 This difference in reconstruction accuracy can be attributed to a broader spatial extent of the showers along the longitudinal axis~$z$.
 However, because voxels are discrete, the three spatial features need to be rounded to integers.
-Perfect resolution is achieved if these values remain within $\pm0.5$ before rounding, the region indicated by the light gray lines in Fig.~\ref{fig:reconstruction}.
+Perfect resolution is achieved if these values remain within $\pm0.5$ before rounding, the region indicated by the light gray lines in Figure~\ref{fig:reconstruction}.

-To accurately compare the reconstructed showers with the original showers on hit and shower level, we need to apply postprocessing.
-This step is explained in Appendix~\ref{sec:appendix_postprocessing} and essentially projects hits back into the voxel grid and processes duplicate hits (hits that are identical in all of the three spatial features).